khrystynaO/blueprints/miro-Insight-Lux/README.md

 In this dashboard, you can monitor the air quality, temperature, humidity, CO₂ levels, pressure, light intensity, battery voltage, and view historical data.
 Additionally, you can change the reporting interval by selecting or entering your desired value in seconds.

+In the case of Miromico devices, there are many configuration variants.
+For example, some devices may not send IAQ data, while others may include a Hall sensor or different sensor sets.
+This formatter is designed to support all such variations.

+You can also customize the dashboard to match your specific use case.

 # **Step 7: Alerts & Automations**

 1. In the Blynk Console, open **Automations**.